tlberglund/groovy-liquibase/README.md

 - sqlFile says you can set the sql attribute, but it doesn't make sense, so we don't do it.
 - stop 'message'  as well as xml stop(message: 'message')
+- column has some undocumented attributes that we should document here...
+- constraints have some undocumented attributes that we should document here...

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.